Rindhujatreesa/Rindhujatreesa/README.md

 ### Hi there 👋

-You have landed in Rindhuja's Tech World!
+You have landed in Rindhuja's Data World!
 Welcome and it's my pleasure to see you here!

 Let me put you on with my adventure as a passionate Data Scientist and enthusiastic learner so far!